Why do I need a building surveyor?

 In Tasmania, you are required to use a building surveyor for most building work, so we are essential to your project.
 (The exception is low-risk, small-scale work summarised here and detailed here).
 A building surveyor assesses both the design and construction of your building work – whether it’s a house renovation, a shop fit-out or a major medical centre – to make sure the finished product will be safe and fit for purpose.
 If your project meets (or jumps over) the minimum standards required, we certify that it is likely to perform as intended.

 Before building work begins, a building surveyor will go through your design documentation in fine detail to ensure it is consistent and provides sufficient detail for construction.
-If everything looks good, we issue a Certificate of Likely Compliance and then, in many cases, the council will issue your building permit (sometimes you can skip the building permit – you can read more here).
+If everything looks good, we issue a Certificate of Likely Compliance and then, in some cases, the council will issue your building permit (you can read more about what needs a building permit here).
 Then we’ll issue your Start Work Authorisation and you’re away.

 We monitor construction as it progresses, and on completion we inspect the building work to check that it matches the approved design.
 If it does, then all good and we can certify it is suitable for use and will issue your Occupancy Permit and final documentation.